 +++

-Samantha Peale is the author of the novel The American Painter Emma Dial and the forthcoming Wave of the Day.
+Samantha Peale is the author of the novel The American Painter Emma Dial.
+Her short stories and essays have appeared in The New York Times, LA Times, Los Angeles Review of Books and other places.
 She lives in Los Angeles and teaches screenwriting at Chapman University.